phptuts/StarterBundleForSymfony/README.md

 ## How to run tests

 Be sure that sqlite is install our your system.
-That is what we use for the database
+That is what we use for the test database.

 1) git clone https://github.com/phptuts/StarterBundleForSymfony.git